 - Braille transition software to insert accented characters.

-- Screen readers to pronounce those words that have special characters or are not in the default language that was identified at the page level.
+- Screen readers to pronounce those words that are not in the default language correctly.

 - Translation tools such as Google Translate to correctly translate content from one language to another.

 How to Meet - Language of Parts (3.1.2)

 Tthe lang attribute can be used to identify changes in the language of content.
 For example, a quotation in German (ISO 639-1 code “de”) can be shown as follows:

 <blockquote cite = "John F. Kennedy" lang = "de"> <p>Ich bin ein Berliner</p> </blockquote>